Postgraduate study in rehabilitation

 REHB 706 Work rehabilitation

-REHB 706 offers modern management techniques for reducing worksite injuries and promotion early return to work – suitable for all health professionals wanting to learn more about work rehabilitation.
-This paper is particularly suited for those who are looking to satisfy ACC's postgraduate training requirements to hold a vocational rehabilitation contract.
+REHB 706 offers a strategic and evidence based view of how to promote safe and effective return to work – suitable for all health professionals wanting to learn more about work rehabilitation.
+This paper is particularly suited for ACC Case Managers or Vocational Rehabilitation Service providers.

 REHB 707 Rehabilitation for older adults